santimars/Tell_me_about_yourself/README.md

 This repository aims to be able to learn how to use the tools that Github allows us to use.
 To participate in this repository you must first open a fork where you can edit and add only the following options.
+- Add your name and GitHub profile
+- You can add your country
+- You can add a link to a project that you want to support the community.